Amir-Mano/R_Course_2024/final_project/README.md

 **A.2:**

+created 3 graphs, were saved to "exploratory_plotting.pdf"

+**A.3:**
+Main question:
+Is the age in which the individual started his musical journey (a.k.a Age-of-Onset - AoO) affects his practice routine?

+Further questions:
+If there is an effect - does this effect depends on the kind of instrument the individual is playing?

+**B.1:**

 ### TODO ###
+- Linear regression to see if there is a connection between practice and AoO.
 - Logistic regression to see if there is a connection between weekly practice alone and Wind (or Keyboard) playing.
 - Logistic regression to see if there is a connection between weekly practice, AoO, and Wind (or Keyboard) playing.
-- Linear regression to see if there is a connection between practice and AoO.

 *make sure to remove Null data